wrsloan/brazil-gas-prices/README.md

 R is required to run the code in bgp_analysis.Rmd.
 First, install the required packages as listed below.
 The file is in R Markdown format, but uses R Shiny to include interactive features.
 Next, download the primary and secondary datasets, in addition to bgp_analysis.Rmd.
 Ensure the files are located in the same directory, with R set to this directory.
 Lastly, open bgp_analysis.Rmd in R and run the document.
 Note runtime may take a few minutes.

 ### Required Packages
-tidyverse, gridExtra, viridis, lubridate, date, scales, data.table, fastDummies caret, glmnet, tools, knitr, DT, shiny
+tidyverse, gridExtra, viridis, lubridate, date, scales, data.table, fastDummies, caret, glmnet, tools, knitr, DT, shiny

 ### Primary Dataset